Domus Aurea (Antioch): Earthquakes and fires

 The earthquake of late May 526 badly damaged the great church, but still left it standing.
 However, seven days later the fires that had been burning since the earthquake struck finally destroyed the church.
 The great church was rebuilt by Ephraim, the comes Orientis, and partly for that reason he was persuaded to become the new Patriarch of Antioch in 528.
 On 29 November 528 another earthquake struck the city and the great church was again destroyed.
 It was again rebuilt by Ephraim, being rededicated in 537/538, only for it to be destroyed by fire once more in 540 A.D. when Antioch was burned by the invading Persians under Chosroes I. It was rebuilt for the last time by Justinian I, but was damaged by earthquakes in 551, 557 and 577, giving a northward tilt to the dome.

 Destruction

 The final destruction of the great church occurred on 31 October 588 (or possibly 587), when Antioch was again struck by a major earthquake.
 It is said that although the rest of the church was destroyed, that the dome settled on the ruins in an upright position.
 After this earthquake it appears that no attempt was made to reconstruct the great church.
 This is in keeping with indications that the area in which it stood had become mainly uninhabited by that time, because Antioch was no longer an imperial residence of the Eastern Roman/Byzantine Empire and the island was no longer enclosed by the city walls.
+After that, the church of Cassian became the patriarchal church of Antioch.